mmcatdb/mmcat/documentation/content/en/userGuide/overview.md

 ### Mappings

-A mapping defines both some logical model and how it is mapped to the conceptual schema.
+A mapping defines both a logical model and how it is mapped to the conceptual schema.
 On [this page](mappings.md) are displayed all available mappings.
 There is also a link to the page where you can [create new mappings]().

 ### Databases

-A database in the sense of this application is a representation of some existing database to which the application can connect.
+A database in the sense of this application is a representation of an actual database to which the application can connect.
 This means it has to specify all the necessary connection information.
 On [this page](databases.md), you can see all the available databases, edit them or create new ones.

 ### Jobs

-A job is some data transformation process that is executed on the server.
+A job is a selected data transformation process that is executed on the server.
 On [this page](jobs.md), you can see all the existing jobs.
 You can check their state, start them or [create new ones]().

 ### Instance Category